simonmichael/hledger/MANUAL.markdown

 programming language rather than in C++.

-hledger's basic function is to generate register and balance reports from a plain text ledger file, at the command line or via the web or curses interface.
+hledger's basic function is to generate register and balance reports from a plain text general journal file, at the command line or via the web or curses interface.
 You can use it to, eg,

 -   track spending and income
 -   see time reports by day/week/month/project